 - Managers make assumptions about which type of person is best equipped to handle a certain task based on stereotypes instead of real data.

-Fighting Unconscious Bias:
+Fighting Subtle and Unconscious Bias:

 One of the best ways to fight unconscious bias is to use procedures for areas where bias does the most damage, such as hiring, promotions, and otherwise assigning new tasks and responsibilities.
 When procedures are developed by a diverse group of people and vetted for bias, then used consistently, diversity improves.